 This version of the document, "Adding Postcode Cells Manually to Invoice Template", was written for Excel Invoice Manager, which was now renamed to Uniform Invoice Software.
 For the latest version of this document, please download Uniform Invoice Software.

 Starting with 2.11.1015, Excel Invoice Manager offers a new option "ZIP/Postcode in separate cell".
 Without this option, "City State" and "Zip" fields are combined in one cell.
 If you check the "ZIP/Postcode in separate cell" option on the Settings window, ZIP or Postcode will use a separate cell.
 This feature might be helpful if you want to create UK or Canadian style invoice templates.

-The name of the cell isin the section; it is named in the section.
+The name of the cell is oknWhoZipPostcode in the Bill To section; it is named oknShipZipPostcode in the Ship To section.

 - First make a backup copy of your existing template that you need to customize.
 This allows you to start again in case the template is damaged in the following steps.

 - Right-click on the header of the row above which you will insert a new row to place the new ZIP/Postcode cells.

 Insert a new row into the invoice template (Click to enlarge)

 - Click the merged cell next to the label "City, ST ZIP" in the Bill To section to select it.

 - Click the Format Painter button.
 In Excel 2007/2010, this button is in the Clipboard group, Home ribbon tab.
 In Excel 2000/XP/2003, you can find the button on the Standard toolbar.

 - Click the first cell on the row where you will place the postcodes.
 This applies the formatting of the oknWhoCityStateZip cell to the new cell, i.e. the cells below oknWhoCityStateZip will be merged and unlocked.